gabyx/Githooks/README.md

 ## Running Hooks in Container

-There is the possibility to run hooks containerized over a container manager such as `docker` (others such as `podman` etc are not yet implemented).
+There is the possibility to run hooks containerized over a container manager such as `docker` (others such as `podman` etc. are not yet implemented).
 This relieves the maintainer of a Githooks shared repo from dealing with
 *"It works on my machine!"*

 This is achieved by specifying the image reference (image name) inside a [hook run configuration](#hook-run-configuration), e.g. `<hooksDir>/pre-commit/myhook.yaml`.
 This works for normal repositories as well as for shared Githooks repositories.
 For a shared repository, the file `sharedRepo/githooks/pre-commit/checkit.yaml` might look like